The Ultimate Guide to Deep Listening with Wavepaths

 Deep listening can be a stand-alone-practice or experienced alongside other approaches to self-discovery such as yoga, breathwork, meditation or psychedelic-integration.

 It is important to be aware of some contra-indications, especially for deep listening sessions that use higher intensity music.
-Those who are currently experiencing acute emotional distress, such as post-traumatic stress disorder, should seek the advice of a mental health practitioner before joining one of Wavepaths sessions.
+Those who are currently experiencing acute emotional distress, such as post-traumatic stress disorder, should seek the advice of a mental health practitioner before listening to one of Wavepaths’ sessions.

 What is guided deep listening like with Wavepaths?

-- One-to-one guided experiences, featuring music fully personalised and adapted to your unique preferences and needs are offered subject to limited availability.
-To enquire, please email [email protected]
+One-to-one and group guided experiences, featuring music fully personalised and adapted to your unique preferences and needs, are offered subject to limited availability.
+You can learn more about these and enquire here

 musical experiences in my life!”